Mathematical anxiety: Math anxiety

+In contrast, a study by the University of Cambridge found that 77% of children with high maths anxiety were normal to high achievers on curriculum maths tests.
+Maths Anxiety has also been linked to perfectionism.

 Ashcraft (2002) suggests that highly anxious math students will avoid situations in which they have to perform mathematical tasks.
 Unfortunately, math avoidance results in less competency, exposure and math practice, leaving students more anxious and mathematically unprepared to achieve.
-In college and university, anxious math students take fewer math courses and tend to feel negative towards the subject.
-In fact, Ashcraft found that the correlation between math anxiety and variables such as confidence and motivation are strongly negative.
+In college and university, anxious math students take fewer math courses and tend to feel negative toward the subject.
+In fact, Ashcraft found that the correlation between math anxiety and variables such as self-confidence and motivation in math is strongly negative.

 According to Schar, because math anxiety can cause math avoidance, an empirical dilemma arises.
 For instance, when a highly math-anxious student performs disappointingly on a math question, it could be due to math anxiety or the lack of competency in math because of math avoidance.
 Ashcraft determined that by administering a test that becomes increasingly more mathematically challenging, he noticed that even highly math-anxious individuals do well on the first portion of the test measuring performance.
 However, on the latter and more difficult portion of the test, there was a stronger negative relationship between accuracy and math anxiety.

 According to the research found at the University of Chicago by Sian Beilock and her group, math anxiety is not simply about being bad at math.
 After using brain scans, scholars confirmed that the anticipation or the thought of solving math actually causes math anxiety.
 The brain scans showed that the area of the brain that is triggered when someone has math anxiety overlaps the same area of the brain where bodily harm is registered.
 And Trezise and Reeve show that students' math anxiety can fluctuate throughout the duration of a math class.